 This book explores new architectural and design perspectives on the contemporary urban condition.
-While architects and urban designers have long maintained that their actions, drawings and buildings are ‘post-critical’, this book seeks to expand the critical dimension of architecture and urbanism.
+While architects and urban designers have long maintained that their actions, drawings, and buildings are “post-critical,” this book seeks to expand the critical dimension of architecture and urbanism.

-In a series of historical and theoretical studies, this book examines how the materialities, forms and practices of architecture and urban design can act as a critique towards the new urban condition.
-It not only proposes new concepts and theories, but also instruments of analysis and reflection to better understand the current counter-hegemonic tendencies in both disciplinary strategies and appropriation tactics.
+In a series of historical and theoretical studies, this book examines how the materialities, forms, and practices of architecture and urban design can act as a critique towards the new urban condition.
+It proposes not only new concepts and theories but also instruments of analysis and reflection to better understand the current counter-hegemonic tendencies in both disciplinary strategies and appropriation tactics.

 Table of Contents

-Part 1: Theoretical Tenets
+Part I: Theoretical Tenets

 1. Remains of Architectural Reason

-3. Constructing the Commons: Towards another Architectural Theory of the City
+3. Constructing the Commons: Towards another Architectural Theory of the City?

 4. Erving Goffman’s Sociology of Physical Space for Architects and Urban Designers